1. This report gives more space to locals to express their grievances than most reports did. In this regard, this report is more specific than others.

 2. The local ranchers seem to be apprehensive of a scenario already considered here in previous posts.
 Basically, standoffs like the last one in Oregon may be actually creating self sustaining/escalating dynamics by exacerbating the urban rural divide.
 On the city side of the divide there are already plenty of those who consider anybody questioning the federal ownership of land in western states as Bundy's accomplices.

-Carol J Williams in Burns, Oregon (Guardian) {
+Carol J Williams in Burns, Oregon (Guardian) {PS

 Sam Levin contributed reporting from San Francisco.